-94.0 dB is the default calibration level.
+Note: 94.0 dB is the default calibration level.
 Using Protector Type 7825, the target level can be changed.
-For calibration in noisy environments, it is recommended to calibrate at 114.0 dB (Secondary calibration level of Sound Calibrator Type 4231; see Type 7825 online help and Sound Calibrator Type 4231 User Manual BB 0910).
+For calibration in noisy environments, it is recommended to calibrate at 114.0 dB (Sound Calibrator Type 4231's secondary calibration level; see Type 7825 online help and Sound Calibrator Type 4231 User Manual BB 0910).